Chapter 6: Making Strong Arguments

 This is a judgment call.
 When you are making or responding to an analogy in an argument, go through this quick checklist to see if the analogy is fallacious or not.

 Slippery Slope—As with analogies, using slippery-slope arguments improperly can be fallacious.
 A slippery-slope argument occurs when a person suggests that if we take one action, it will lead to a chain of disastrous events.
 A common slippery-slope argument said that if we legalized gay marriage, we’d have to legalize polygamy, and then pedophilia, incest, and bestiality.
-During the Cold War, the domino theory, was a popular political argument and a form of the slippery-slope argument used to justify America’s involvement in the Vietnam War: “If we don’t stop the commies there, then Laos and Cambodia will go Red, followed by Thailand, Australia…and then we’ll be fighting the communists on the beaches of California, or at least the communists will be in a position to strangle us without actually invading.”
+During the Cold War, the domino theory was a popular political argument and a form of the slippery-slope argument used to justify America’s involvement in the Vietnam War: “If we don’t stop the commies there, then Laos and Cambodia will go Red, followed by Thailand, Australia…and then we’ll be fighting the communists on the beaches of California, or at least the communists will be in a position to strangle us without actually invading.”
 Of course, South Vietnam fell in 1975, but the subsequent cascade of dominoes failed to happen.
 Slippery-slope arguments can be effective if the arguer clearly lays out the progression down the slope.
-For example, if a white Southerner in the 1940s argued that any cracks in segregation’s bedrock will lead to its complete collapse, namely, the end of segregated schools, the end of interracial-marriage bans, the end of employment discrimination, etc., she would have been predicting exactly what happened.
+For example, if a white Southerner in the 1940s argued that any cracks in segregation’s bedrock will lead to its complete collapse, namely, the end of segregated schools, the end of interracial-marriage bans, the end of employment discrimination, etc., they would have been predicting exactly what happened.

 Generalization, Hasty Generalization, and Over Generalization—Perhaps the trickiest part of sophisticated argumentation is making generalizations versus over generalizations.
 We are often counseled against making generalizations, particularly if they involve stereotyping people based on their race, gender, religion, national origin, and so forth.
 This is good advice, for such stereotypes are often as wrong as they are accurate, so it’s better to treat people as individuals rather than representatives of some larger group.
 Making a generalization from an atypical example is a fallacy called hasty generalization.